jyao1/spdm-emu/doc/spdm_emu.md

                  GET_KEY_PAIR_INFO means send GET_KEY_PAIR_INFO command in session.
                  SET_KEY_PAIR_INFO means send SET_KEY_PAIR_INFO command in session.
                  EP_INFO means send GET_ENDPOINT_INFO command in session.
+                 AUTH means send AUTHORIZATION message in session.
                  APP means send vendor defined message or application message in session.
+         [--auth_role] is used to indicate the authorization session role.
+By default, all are supported.
          [--pcap] is used to generate PCAP dump file for offline analysis.
          [--priv_key_mode] is used to confirm private key mode with LIBSPDM_PRIVATE_KEY_USE_PEM.
          [--verbose | -v] is used to enable verbose output.
 By default, only errors and essential messages are printed.
 When enabled, detailed platform transport traces and hex dumps are shown.